 A home for art

-With the Museum Barberini, a new cultural attraction has come to Potsdam.
+With the Museum Barberini, an additional cultural attraction has come to Potsdam.

 LEARNING AND EDUCATION

 Educational programs at the Museum Barberini focus on encountering original works of art together and engaging with works of art through entertaining experiences.
 Tours and workshops appeal to children, teens, and adults.
-Some of our programs are designed to be intergenerational, and some focus on a particular age group.
+Some of the programs are designed to be intergenerational, and some focus on a particular age group.
+Another focus is on barrier-free access to art and includes offerings for the blind and visually impaired as well as in simple language.